Immunosuppressive Drugs Market Forecast

 Immunosuppressive drugs find utility post organ transplants when the receiver’s immunity must be suppressed for the body to accept the newly attached organ.

-Increase in the number of organ transplants and rising prevalence of autoimmune diseases globally would directly fuel market growth.
+Increase in the number of organ transplants and rising prevalence of autoimmune diseases globally would directly fuel immunosuppressive drugs market growth.

 - Imperative for the success of organ transplants

 - Increasing prevalence of autoimmune disease due to changing lifestyles

 - Stringent regulatory and approvals processes

 - Immunosuppressive drugs usually do not offer any complementary treatment

 - Calcineurin Inhibitors: A very high success rate makes this the preferred type of immunosuppressant.
 Very successful for kidney transplants where the post-op survivability has increased to 90% for the first year and 75% for 5 years, according to the US National Center for Biotechnology Information.

 - Corticosteroids: Beneficial in the treatment of autoimmune disorders, they are also used to suppress the immune response after organ transplants.
 However, a plethora of side effects limits their use.